 I’m not willing to give up bread, so I have made it my mission to find out which bread is best for me.
 I am lucky in that my kids think white bread is pretty much only for fairy bread at parties.
-They will eat almost anything I bring home, but they do draw the line at walnut sourdough – which is good because I get it all to myself.
+They will eat almost anything I bring home, but they do draw the line at Sol Breads’ walnut sourdough – which is perfect because I get it all to myself.

-- White bread is bad.
+- White bread is the fucking devil.
 Sorry, but there it is.
 It’s too quick to digest and too high in GI – and it provides very little nutritional bang for your buck.
 Multigrain bread is generally white bread with grains in it.
 That means any of those multigrain breads that make you feel good about eating 17 different types of grain are all very well, but you can do better.
 And no matter how many grains are in there, there is no guarantee any of them are whole grains.
 Bad again.

 - Bread companies add emulsifiers, starches, preservatives and softeners to make your bread nice and light and fluffy – and to stay that way beyond what is natural.
 The jury is still out on what health implications these products have.
 I’d rather not eat them, though.

 - If you’re eating bread with yeast (and most of them will have yeast), sugar is necessary to activate the yeast.
 I avoid sugar as much as possible, myself, but I’m not a wowser about it.
-Just check that it is down the list of ingredients – you don’t want it being higher than the fourth ingredient because that means it’s too high – that amount goes beyond just activating the yeast.
+Just check that it is down the list of ingredients – you don’t want it being higher than the fourth ingredient because that means there’s too much – that amount goes beyond just activating the yeast.
 (We all know ingredients are listed in order of their quantities in the product, don’t we?)

 So let’s take a look at a few of the best bread choices.

 Wholemeal – the thing about wholemeal bread is that the information floating around about it generally compares it with white bread.
 Favourably, obviously, and rightly so.
 It’s true that wholemeal bread has a lower GI than white bread.
 It’s also true that it is more filling, and that it takes longer to digest.
-Wholemeal flour uses the whole wheatberry rather than just the endosperm, which is what white bread does.
+Wholemeal flour uses the whole wheatberry rather than just the endosperm (*giggle*), which is what white bread does.
 Great.
 But beware of wholemeal bread that still contains a lot of white flour as well.
 A lot of brands available at the supermarket use a bit of wholemeal flour and a whole lot of white flour.
 Read your labels.

 Rye – if what you are buying is bread made with 100 per cent rye flour, you’ve hit the jackpot.
 Congratulations!
 But check it out.
 Apparently you can sell white bread with rye seeds in it and still call it rye.
 Sneaky.
 What you want is a good European-style bakery on your street corner.
-Got it?
+Got one?
 Good!
 Otherwise, check your ingredients.

 Pumpernickel – pumpernickel is traditionally made with coarse rye flour, which makes it super awesome because it’s nutrient-dense, with low GI and takes ages to digest – keeping you full for ages.
 Trouble is, most commercially made pumpernickel is made with processed flour added in which erodes a lot of the goodness.
 Check the label or buy from that good old traditional European bakery.